EDITORIALS

 What are the different types of manual testing?

-Most of the testing your team does probably falls into one of three categories.
+Most of the testing your team does probably falls into one of four categories.
 Understanding the difference helps you use each one at the right time.

 Exploratory testing

 Exploratory testing is the most valuable kind of manual testing.
-Testers interact with the product freely, inventing test ideas as they go, reacting to what they find, and following interesting leads.
-There's no script telling you exactly what to click – just a set of areas to investigate and a tester using their judgment to poke around.
+James Bach describes it as performing tests while learning things that may influence the testing: testers interact with the product freely, inventing test ideas as they go, reacting to what they find, and following interesting leads.
+There's no rigid test case telling you exactly what to click, just a set of areas to investigate and a tester using their judgment to poke around.

-This is where the bugs that scripted tests miss tend to show up.
-Automated tools only catch what they're programmed to look for.
+This is where the bugs that automated checks miss tend to show up.
+Automation only catches what it's programmed to look for.
 A human tester will spot the thing that just feels wrong, or notice that two features interact in a way no one considered.

 Regression testing

 Regression testing checks that things which worked before still work now.
-Every time your team fixes a bug or ships a feature, there's a risk that something else quietly breaks.
+Every time your team fixes a bug or ships a feature, there's a risk that something else breaks unnoticed.
 Regression tests are your safety net.

 User acceptance testing (UAT)